jerng/studies/web-component-studies/README.md

 ```
 rough drawing :
 ~~~~~~~~~~~~~~~~~~
+1. Example, <template> without `shadowrootmode` attribute :

-1. If, in your markup, you write :
+	If, in your markup, you write :

 		<div id="not-planning-to-become-a-shadow-host">
 			Hello there, I'm `Text` object A.